 Some of the ways include orthodontic insurance, nonprofits, or dental discount plans.
 But one of the best ways to find affordable braces is to consider at-home clear aligners, which can be used to straighten mild to moderate cases of teeth and jaw misalignment, also known as ‘malocclusion' in the dentistry world.

-And then we'll briefly go over your mail-order braces options as well.
+And then we'll briefly go over your mail-order cheap braces options as well.
 Let's get started!

 Table of contents